 For any queries, please contact Iris Jacinto at firstname.lastname@example.org.

-A variety of antitrust issues confront technology companies including recent enforcement actions and areas of focus, premerger notification questions, and emerging big data issues.
+Technology companies face a variety of antitrust issues, including recent enforcement actions and areas of focus, such as investigations into platforms and emerging big data issues.